TomConlin/StarBash/README.md

-## Unecessary homework
+## Star Bashing

-Encountered someone else's homework question that took my fancy.
+Someone came by looking for help on a homework question that took my fancy.
+Now that the term is over it should be okay to post my solution.

 Basicly given a text list with three columns representing (x,y)=z
 which is said to be a telescopic image of some starfield.
 The goal is to:
 *    Say how many stars there are,
-*    where the stars are in the image,
+*    Say where the stars are in the image,
-*    give relative brightness of the stars.
+*    Give relative brightness of the stars.

+And that is all the information we have.

-This is clearly an image processing problem and there are astronomy specific packages available to solve it.
+This is clearly an image processing problem and there are astronomy specific packages and libraries available to solve it.

-But that is not interesting unless it is your profession.
+But is not worth the time and effort to specalize in those tools unless it is your day job.

-So a new version __ipython__ (now jupyter) was just released
-and I see it has a __bash__ kernel
+A new version __ipython__ (now jupyter) was just released, I see it has a __bash__ kernel,
+and GitHub announced it would render notebooks natively.
+All good reasons to see how far
-Lets see how far we get treating this as a data munging problem in the shell instead of an image processing problem.
+we get treating this as a data munging problem that is shareable with a much broader audience than typically appreciate the shell.

-One advantage to this approach is it's methods are somewhat independent
-of the dimension of the problem, that is, although we could make an image and look at it,
-not relying on our visual cortext is good practice for working on a problem where
-falling back to pointing and grunting is not an option.

-Our data set is a field, a representation of intensity at a location two dimensions.
+Our data set is a field, a representation of intensity at a location in two dimensions.
+Some locations will be stars and others will be background, we should figure out how to tell them apart.

     # wget  http://homework.uoregon.edu/pub/class/sciprog15/stars.txt

-* Step one is allways look at the file
+* Step one is always look at the file

     head stars.txt